stefanbschneider/stefanbschneider.github.io/_pages/teaching.md

 # Theses

+## Bachelor's theses

+* "A Simian Army for Network Function Virtualization: Monkeys in a Telco Network" by Kai Hannemann (ongoing)
+* "Fully Distributed Scaling, Placement, and Routing in Network Function Virtualization" by Lars Dietrich Klenner (ongoing)

+## Master's theses

+* "Performance Prediction in Virtual Network Function Placement Using Machine Learning Techniques" by P.S.
+Narayanan (ongoing)
-* Master's thesis (ongoing): "Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions" by Peter Steinberg
+* "Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions" by Peter Steinberg (ongoing)

 # Classes